Skip to main content

 Pros:

-• Unbeatable price at under $24 — cheapest NSF-certified pitcher
+• Unbeatable budget-friendly price — cheapest NSF-certified pitcher

 • Compatible with Brita Standard and generic filters for cheap refills